<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 In times gone by I have heard some people wax lyrical about 80/20 and others rant about how stupid it is - hence my Marmite nickname for it.
 In my experience it rings true and provides an elegantly simple solution to how best to allocate your time and effort.
 And although it divides opinion, I've heard far more people praise it that damn it.
 So I guess the 80/20 principle applies to the division of opinions about it too.

-If you are in the UK and you want some Articulate Storyline training and you can see the benefits of applying 80/20 to that task, check out our 80/20 Productivity Fast Track courses.
+If you want some Articulate Storyline training and you can see the benefits of applying 80/20 to that task, check out our in-house Storyline modules.
 We guarantee not to teach you every last detail of Storyline!

 Topics: e-learning e-learning software